 Someone does not need to be driving to be charged with OWI, which is essentially a zero tolerance law.
 BACs of as little as 0.02 percent or more can still affect someone’s ability to operate and control a motor vehicle.
 Drivers who pull to the side of the road, but leave their keys in the ignition still have control of their vehicles and could be charged with OWI.

-Possible Penalties for a Conviction
+What are the Possible Penalties for a DUI Conviction?

 Penalties for impaired driving in DC vary depending on the charge, the driver’s driving record, BAC content, and evidence of unsafe driving.
 Breathalyzers, which had been banned in DC due to inaccurate readings from faulty equipment, have been replaced and reinstated.